mixpanel/docs/pages/docs/other-bits/cohort-syncs/marketo.md

 ## Permissions

-You must be a Mixpanel project admin to use the Google Ads data integration.
+You must be a Mixpanel project admin to use the Marketo data integration.

 ## Enable the Integration